Our goal is to give users a natural way to invoke agents, and we provide several invocation patterns that users can use to invoke your actions.

 - Use the microphone input in the developer console to speak your app name, rather than type it.
 Using our speech recognizer increases the chances that your app name will be correctly recognized.
 You should also try saying it several times to make sure it's consistently recognized accurately.
 Speech input is currently only available in the Chrome browser.

 - Test your app name in the Actions Simulator with the microphone input.
 Check to see if the text output matches what is listed for your app name.

 - Test your action on Google Home.
 Preview your action and try to invoke it on a Google Home.

 - Try testing with people of different genders and accents.
 You want to make sure that your app name will be recognized no matter who says it.

 You want users to be able to effortlessly use your actions.
 If they have to struggle to say the name or if they can’t easily remember the name, then they are far less likely to keep using your actions.

-See the invocation naming policies for more information on guidelines and restrictions for invocaton names.
+See the app naming policies for more information on guidelines and restrictions for app names.

 If you need an app name for your business that violates one of our policies or if it's not recognized well by Google, contact support to receive an exception that we evaluate on a case-by-case basis.